-Here are some great tips for How to water your garden during a drought.
+Here are some great tips for how to water your garden during a drought.
 The cost of water and irrigation systems can be tough on any budget during a drought.
-To avoid negating the financial benefits of having a garden, you want to make sure your irrigation system isn’t costing you more money than you are saving by having the garden in the first place.
+To avoid negating the financial benefits of having a garden, you want to make sure your irrigation system isn’t costing you more money than you are saving by having a garden in the first place.
 These handy tips will keep your water bill low, and your garden thriving:

 How to water your garden during a drought

-Collect rain water.
-One of the cheapest and easiest ways to water your garden for cheap is to catch rain water.
+Collect rainwater.
+One of the cheapest and easiest ways to water your garden for cheap is to catch rainwater.
 For some climates, this a great method since there is more frequent rain.
-For dry climates this method may provide only very limited amounts of rain water to water your garden with.
+For dry climates, this method may provide only very limited amounts of rainwater to water your garden with.
 Even though we’ve had very little rain–I took full advantage of the rain we had in the past couple of weeks.
-Put out barrels and move your barrels inside your garage and use as needed.
+Put out barrels and move your barrels inside your garage and use it as needed.

 Water early morning or evening hours only.
-Watering mid day can be somewhat wasteful since the heat of the sun will evaporate more of the water than the plants will receive.
-Watering when he sun isn’t out so brightly will help the plants to absorb the moisture they need without wasting your water in the process.
+The watering midday can be somewhat wasteful since the heat of the sun will evaporate more water than the plants will receive.
+Watering when the sun isn’t out so brightly will help the plants to absorb the moisture they need without wasting your water in the process.

 Do you have any other tips I don’t have listed here?

 Other Posts You Might Like

 We try to eat as much as possible but sometimes we NEED to eat out (why? because momma needs a break!) and sometimes it is…